 (Click on course titles to read more details.)

-Music is part of our daily lives.
-We choose to listen because we are elated or dismayed, because we are bored or excited.
-We turn to music to share in emotions and experiences, and to find a way to communicate our innermost thoughts and emotions.
+Music is part of our daily lives, and what we choose to listen to is mood dependent.
+We turn to music to share in emotions and experiences and to find a way to communicate our innermost thoughts and emotions.
 This course will examine the ways in which women communicate through popular music, and how women’s musical voices have changed over time.
-By listening to, analyzing, and reading about women’s work in pop music, students will explore the ways in which women’s voices - and means of expression and communication - fit into, or worked against societal expectations.
+By listening, analyzing, and reading about women’s work in pop music, students will explore the ways in which women’s voices — and means of expression and communication — fit into, or worked against societal expectations.
 Weekly student-curated playlists and writing assignments will encourage students to broaden their listening horizons from Ma Rainey to Lizzo, and consider the ways in which women have used music to communicate and perform in ways that challenged societal norms.
-Assignments will include weekly reflections, rhetorical analysis, and a long-form research paper exploring the intersections of popular music and society.
+Students will explore the intersections of popular music and society through assignments such as weekly reflections, rhetorical analysis, and a research project.

 Professor: Sarah Baer